rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 investment across the plugin ecosystem.
 For example, while Microsoft's developers were very responsive to issues discovered in their Azure plugins, another plugin integral to Code Valet was maintained by one person who might address issues once in a while if work wasn't too hectic.
-By no means to I fault maintainers for not being responsive for volunteer projects, but building a complex system from components with disparate levels of maturity can be painful.
+By no means do I fault maintainers for not being responsive for volunteer projects, but building a complex system from components with disparate levels of maturity can be painful.
 Fortunately, many of pains from release management with Code Valet